jaredhanson/dotfiles/README.md

 to software development tools.

-This repository contains my personal dotfiles, configuring the tools I use in my own development environment and workflow.
+This repository contains my personal dotfiles, configuring the tools I use in my development environment.
 In the spirit of [open collaboration](https://en.wikipedia.org/wiki/Open_collaboration), they are shared with the [community](https://dotfiles.github.io).
 The repository also serves as an effective mechanism for synchronizing settings across machines.